piku235/JungiThemeBundle/Resources/doc/loading-theme-mappings.md

 Each of the theme mapping loader service has reference to the `jungi.theme.manager` service so all load operations will be using this theme manager service.
 To accomplish the loading you've got available the **load** method.
-This method has only one argument responsible for the path to a theme mapping file.
+This method has only the one argument responsible for the path to a theme mapping file.

 ### XML Mapping Loader